Way back in history:

 Dore got into a "fencing" incident, Sprog Bennet got into a fist fight

-and the BSCDA banned him from all tracks until further notice!
+and the BSCDA banned him from all tracks until further notice.
 AUBREY and kart racing: Aubrey was one of the first people in

-was, I believe adopted, by nearby AERO KARTS for production.
+was adopted by nearby AERO KARTS for production.
 Here is a high-res photo of that

 #188, a skilled engineer from Leamington Spa who not only built